kaiwang-group/DLPromoter-SF/README.md

 ## Description

 The project includes the following core files and directory structure:
-- The folder `dataset` contains the directory for storing the raw reaction data utilized in the training, testing andof DLPromoter-SF.
+- The folder `dataset` contains the directory for storing the raw reaction data utilized in the training, testing DLPromoter-SF.
-- The file `model.py` contains the definition of the multi-modal fusion model for DLPromoter-SF.
+- The file `model.py` contains the the codes of the model for DLPromoter-SF.
-- The file `train.py` contains the script for training the DLPromoter-SF model.
+- The file `train.py` contains the codes for training the DLPromoter-SF model.
-- The file `test.py` contains the script for testing the DLPromoter-SF model.
+- The file `test.py` contains the codes for testing the DLPromoter-SF model.
-- The file `best_model.pth`、 `best_S1_full.pth`、`best_S2_tail_head.pth` and `best_S3_unfreeze_tiny.pth`contains the script for the best model pth of DLPromoter-SF.
+- The file `trained_model.pth` contains the script for the trained model pth of DLPromoter-SF.
-- The file `extra_norm.json` and `run_config.json` contains the script for the best model training configurations of DLPromoter-SF.
+- The file `extra_norm.json` and `run_config.json` contains the trained configurations and hyperparameters for DLPromoter-SF.

 ## System Requirements